sihayah/weather-dashboard/README.md

  To demo this app in a browser navigate to https://sihayah.github.io/weather-dashboard/.

 To demo locally, clone the repo.
-Navigate to the root of the repo via command line.
+Navigate to the root of the repo.

 Open the index.html from the local repo in a live server.